Namane00426/Flash-Cards_ReduxProject/README.md

-# Frash-Cards_ReduxProject
+# Flash-Cards_ReduxProject

-An application that can play with frash cards and also make new one by using Redux.
+An application that can play with flash cards and also make new one by using Redux.

 # To Run